MacsDickinson/blog/Snow/_posts/2013-06-26-google-chrome-extension-tutorial-hello-world.md

 2. [Content Scripts](#contentscripts)
 3. [Loading Unpacked Extensions](#unpackedextensions)

 Before we get started it is worth pointing out that creating Google Chrome extensions does require a fair level of JavaScript knowledge.
 If you are not familiar with JavaScript then take a look on [W3Schools][3] and work your way through the courses at [CodeAcademy][4].

 <h2 id="manifest">Manifest Files</h2>

-Think of this as the skeleton of your extension; it is where you tell Chrome everything it needs to know and where to load any resources it’ll need.
+Think of this as the skeleton of your extension; it is where you tell Chrome everything it needs to know and where to load any resources it'll need.
 In reality it is nothing more than a JSON document called manifest.json that specifies all the important information about your extension.
 I am only going to cover a few of the fields that you can specify in in the manifest file.
 For an extensive list of what else is available take a look at the [Google API docs][5].

 Before we get into the interesting bits we need to add a few required fields; **name** , **version** and **manifest_version**.
 The first two are pretty self explanatory and manifest_version just specifies which manifest schema is used.
 You want this to be **2** unless you are building for an old version of Chrome.
 It is also best practice to add **description**, **homepage_url** and **icons** but for simplicity I will be leaving the icons out.

 	{
 		"name" : "Chrome Extension Tutorial",